HazyResearch/hyena-dna/README.md

 Train dataset will change during training, but the test set will always be fixed.
 The test len/batch size is set the normal way in your command launch, ie, `dataset.batch_size`, `dataset`.

+### Getting logits from pretrained model
+<a name="logits"></a>

+Here's a simple [script](https://github.com/HazyResearch/hyena-dna/blob/main/evals/hg38_inference.py) to get the logits from a pretrained model.

+This isn't automated, so you'll need to download the weights manually from HF, and place them locally somewhere.
+You need the model head to get the logits.

+Difference from the [Huggingface](https://github.com/HazyResearch/hyena-dna/blob/main/huggingface.py): this script is meant for getting embeddings easily, which doesn't use the model head.
+We don't have a current use case for the logits yet, so there's some extra steps if you want those.

 ### Experimental